yuekaim/test/_posts/2018-1-1-working-on-a-novel.md

 ---
-title: "Working On A Novel"
+title: "working on a novel"
 layout: projects
 catagories: Projects